Build Successful Partnerships with Internal Stakeholders

 Too narrow a focus on cost-saving measures can inadvertently lead to behaviors that undermine overall business success and damage stakeholder relationships, warns Hearn.
 Conrad Smith, CEO of Graphite, agrees, “Procurement cost savings goals are one of the traps that can easily destroy that stakeholder relationship.”

-Procurement must focus on stakeholders to achieve value, as opposed to focusing on cost to achieve savings.
+Procurement must focus on internal stakeholder management to achieve value, as opposed to focusing on cost to achieve savings.
 “If you help your stakeholders achieve their objectives, I guarantee value will follow—and that includes cost savings,” says Natoff.
 “And the only way you can do that is by engaging and communicating with stakeholders.
 Talk to them, listen to them, take the time to ask open questions, and understand what’s important to your your stakeholder.”
 Discover their pain points or challenges and how you can help solve those.

 David Natoff